pboehm/series/README.md

 ======
 [![Build Status](https://travis-ci.org/pboehm/series.svg)](https://travis-ci.org/pboehm/series)

-A very fast implementation of the serienrenamer/sindex functionality in Go.
+A fast implementation of the serienrenamer/sindex functionality combined in one binary, written in Go.